timothypratley/justice/README.md

 - [ ] Check for left recursive forms.
 - [ ] Check for unused variables.
 - [ ] Find a way to make testable examples
+- [ ] Should defrule create a macro that can take ?x without quoting?

 ## License